Squarerootofpi/Squarerootofpi/README.md

 - 👋 Hi, I’m @Squarerootofpi
 - 👀 I’m interested in everything Devops
 - 🌱 I’m currently learning AWS, Kubernetes, etc...
-- 💞️ I’m looking to collaborate on anything related to complex Database (beyond 3rd normal form), like database in database
+- 💞️ I’m looking to collaborate on anything related to complex Database (beyond 3rd normal form), like database in database using graph dbs
-- 📫 How to reach me
+- 📫 How to reach me?
+See my linkedin at josephdsteed